archethic-foundation/aeip/AEIP-1.md

 Once a AEIP has been accepted, the reference implementation must be completed.
 When the reference implementation is complete and accepted by the community, the status will be changed to "Final".

-An AEIP can also be assigned status "Deferred".
 The AEIP author or editor can assign the AEIP this status when no progress is being made on the AEIP.
 Once an AEIP is deferred, the AEIP editor can re-assign it to draft status.

 An AEIP can also be "Rejected".
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.

 AEIPs can also be replaced by a different AEIP, rendering the original obsolete.
 This is intended for Informational AEIPs, where version 2 of an API can replace version 1.